 Students who are eligible for the Federal Pell Grant may be eligible for Work Study positions.
 These are minimum wage jobs relating to the student’s area of training and are available on a limited scale for students who apply and are selected.
 A student that is hired for a work study position must complete all required employment forms as well as submit to a criminal background check before beginning work.
 For further information, contact the Financial Aid office on your respective campus.

-The Move On When Ready (MOWR) Program is a component of Accel and GA Student Finance Commission and provides for participation in Dual Credit Enrollment for eligible High School and Home Study students.
+The Dual Enrollment Program is a component of Accel and GA Student Finance Commission and provides for participation in Dual Credit Enrollment for eligible High School and Home Study students.
 These students earn postsecondary credit hours and simultaneously meet their high school graduation or Home Study completion requirements as Dual Credit Enrollment students at the College.
 State revenues provide funding for this program.
 The award amount received by eligible students and the total amount of funds appropriated for the program is established each year by the Georgia General Assembly during the prior legislative session and is subject to change during the Award Year.
-Currently (2016-17 Aid Year) MOWR pays 100% of the standard tuition rate ($89.00/credit hour) up to a maximum of 15 credit hours per term.
+Currently (2021-22 Aid Year) Dual Enrollment pays 100% of the standard tuition rate ($100.00/credit hour) up to a maximum of 15 credit hours per term.
 Books are provided at no cost to the student, but the eligible institution can charge the student for course related fees or supplies required for program participation.
 In the event that a student loses or damages a textbook that has been provided, the College may charge the student up to $75.00 to replace the damaged book.
-Credits taken under the MOWR program do NOT count against a student’s lifetime HOPE cap.
-For more information please visit The Move On When Ready Program Page.
+Credits taken under the Dual Enrollment program do NOT count against a student’s lifetime HOPE cap.

-Beginning with the Fall Semester 2013, SGTC students who are receiving the HOPE Grant may also be eligible for additional financial assistance from Georgia’s Strategic Industries Workforce Development Grant (SIWDG) Award for the following TCSG programs: Advanced Shielded Metal Arc Welder, Basic Shielded Metal Arc Welder, Certified Manufacturing Specialist, Child Development Specialist, Computer Forensic and Investigation Specialist, Commercial Truck Driving, Diesel Equipment Technology, Early Childhood Care/Education, Flux Cored ARC Welder, Game Development Specialist, Gas Metal ARC Welder, Gas Tungsten ARC Welder, Medical Coding, Medical Front Office Assistant, Microsoft Network Administrator, Networking Specialist, Nurse Aide, PC Repair and Network Technician, Phlebotomy Technician, Pipe Welder, Practical Nursing, Vertical Shielded Metal ARC Welder Fabricator, Welding and Joining Technology, and Welding Blueprint Reading.
+SGTC students who are receiving the HOPE Grant may also be eligible for additional financial assistance from the HOPE Career Grant for the following TCSG programs: Advanced Shielded Metal Arc Welder, Air Conditioning Technology, Aircraft Structural Technology, Automotive Chassis/Climate Control, Automotive Technology, Auto Collision Repair, Aviation Maintenance Technology, Avionics Maintenance Technology, Basic Shielded Metal Arc Welder, Business Technology, Certified Manufacturing Specialist, Child Development Specialist, Computer Forensic and Investigation Specialist, Commercial Truck Driving, Diesel Equipment Technology, Drafting Technology, Early Childhood Care/Education, Electrical Construction Technology, Electrical Systems Technology, Electrical Lineworker, Electronics Technology, Emergency Medical Technician, Firefighter/EMSP, Flux Cored ARC Welder, Game Development Specialist, Gas Metal ARC Welder, Gas Tungsten ARC Welder, Industrial Systems Technology, Medical Coding, Medical Front Office Assistant, Microsoft Network Administrator, Motorsports Vehicle Technology, Networking Specialist, Nurse Aide, PC Repair and Network Technician, Phlebotomy Technician, Pipe Welder, Practical Nursing, Precision Machining & Manufacturing Technology, Medical Assisting, Robotic Technician, Unmanned Aerial Systems Technology, Vertical Shielded Metal ARC Welder Fabricator, Welding and Joining Technology, and Welding Blueprint Reading.
 To qualify, a SGTC student must be fully admitted to the college, enrolled in one of the above programs and receiving the HOPE Grant for the same term.

 The HOPE (Helping Outstanding Pupils Educationally) Scholarship is a state of Georgia financial aid program for qualified legal Georgia residents pursuing a degree program.
 The HOPE Scholarship pays $67.00 per credit hour towards the cost of tuition each semester.